-4. Each application submitted by a partnership or consortium of entities shall contain the information required by these Regulations in respect of each member of the partnership or consortium.

-5. In the case of a consortium or any group, the consortium or group shall specify in its application a lead member of the consortium or group.

-6. The Authority shall not accept the application if the Sponsoring State or States has not enacted a mining law legislation about pertaining to activities in the Area that complies with the standards requirements referred to in Regulation 105.
+- 4. Each application submitted by a partnership or consortium of entities shall contain the information required by these Regulations in respect of each member of the partnership or consortium. - 5.
+In the case of a consortium or any group, the consortium or group shall specify in its application a lead member of the consortium or group. - 6.
+The Authority shall not accept the application if the Sponsoring State or States has not enacted legislation -pertaining to activities in the Area that complies with the requirements referred to in Regulation 105.